oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 We will have to create VMMixedInfoManager and VMDeviceInfoManager both extends VMInfoManagerBase.
 VMMixedInfoManager stands for old (under 3.1) structure VMDeviceInfoManager stands for new structure (3.1 and above) We will have a factory method in the relevant classes that will return the relevant VMInfoManagerBase instance depending on VM Cluster Compatibility version.
+Those classes will handle both composing the right structure for VDSM when a VM is created and getting VM information from VDSM in order to update our persistent layer after calling Get\*VdsStatsComamnd , ListVdsCommand

 #### User Experience